Bishops, ministers and deacons fulfill important roles in the Amish ministry

 The Amish minister

-Ministers, which Amish often refer to as “preachers”, are responsible for delivering sermons in church on Sunday.
+Ministers, which Amish often simply refer to as “preachers”, are responsible for delivering sermons in church on Sunday.
 Typically, each district has two or three ordained ministers.
 Ministers are highly respected in the church.
 One often hears this respect reflected in the tones other church members use when speaking about them.
 At the same time, Amish are human, and some members of the ministry may wield influence in heavy-handed ways, generating resentment or criticism.

 amish preacher